Lecture Notes in Quantum Mechanics

 First we will discuss the concept of linear transformation, in order to clarify it.
 As an example, we will check whether ${f(x) = x + 5}$ is a linear function.
 A linear function must fulfill the condition: \beq f(\alpha X_1+\beta X_2)=\alpha f(X_1)+\beta f(X_2) \eeq Checking ${f(x)}$: \beq && f(3) = 8 , f(5) = 10, f(8)=13 \\ \nonumber && f(3+5) \neq f(3) + f(5) \eeq Hence we realize that ${f(x)}$ is not linear.

-In case of the defining realization of the Galilei group over the phase space, rotations are linear transformations, but translations and boosts are not.
-If we want to realize the Galilei group using linear transformations, the most natural way would be to define a realization over the function space.
+In the defining realization of the Galilein group over phase space, rotations are linear transformations, but translations and boosts are not.
+If we want to realize the Galilein group using linear transformations, the most natural way would be to define a realization over the function space.
 For example, the translation of a function is defined as: \beq \tau_{\mathbf{a}} : \,\,\, \tilde{\Psi}(x) = \Psi(x-a) \eeq The translation of a function is a linear operation.
-In other words, if we translate ${\alpha\Psi_1(x)+\beta\Psi_2(x)}$, we get the appropriate linear combination of the translated functions: ${\alpha\Psi_1(x-a)+\beta\Psi_2(x-a)}$.
+In other words, if we translate the function ${\alpha\Psi^a(x)+\beta\Psi^b(x)}$ a spatial distance~$d$, then we get the appropriate linear combination of the translated functions ${\alpha\Psi^a(x-d)+\beta\Psi^b(x-d)}$.

 Linear transformations are represented by matrices.
-That leads us to the concept of a "representation".
+This leads us to the concept of a "representation", which we discuss in the next section.

 \sheadC{Representation of a group using matrices}